Protection of crowds and smart city transport infrastructure, public buildings and central park

 The Trikala pilot scenarios are built around two main soft targets:

-The park of Trikala that hosts the Christmas Festival activities.
+The park that hosts the Christmas Festival activities (Matsopoulos Mill).

-In addition, the municipality buildings (e.g. City Hall) as well as the Smart CITY control centre that manages all smart city infrastructures.
+Additional infrastructure includes the municipality buildings (e.g. City Hall), bridges and the Smart City control centre that manages all city infrastructure.

 Protection of crowds during massive gatherings for festivities in the city center and metro station